Wainwright baffles Rockies over 7 innings in Cards' 3-0 win

 Freeland lasted six innings and gave up three runs for the NL-leading Rockies.
 He couldn’t follow the lead of fellow rookie Antonio Senzatela, who threw eight shutout innings the night before.

-He’s gone 3-0 in May and rediscovered the touch on his curve.
-That was apparent in a 10-pitch at-bat to Gonzalez in the fourth, when Wainwright threw seven curves, including the one that finally struck out Gonzalez.
-Wainwright also froze Trevor Story in the same inning with a 92-mph fastball.
+He’s gone 3-0 in May by varying the speeds of all his pitches.
+He struck out Gonzalez in a 10-pitch at bat with a steady diet of curves in the fourth.
+Later, Wainwright froze Trevor Story in the same inning with a 92-mph fastball.

-Freeland worked his way out of early trouble courtesy of two double plays.
-St. Louis has now hit into six double plays in splitting the first two games of the series.
+“All night throwing slow curveballs, and more and more and more slow curveballs,” Gonzalez said.
+“And then whenever he throws a fastball, it doesn’t matter if it’s 89, it looks harder than that.”

 TRAINER’S ROOM